Islam in Belarus: In Russian Empire

 By the time Belarus became part of the Russian Empire, local Muslim communities were independent, but in 1831 they submitted to the Tauride Muslim Spiritual Administration.
 On the eve of World War I, more than a dozen generals from Belarusian Tatars served in the Russian army, and colonels, majors and lower-ranking officers numbered in the hundreds.
 All of them were graduates of Russian military educational institutions and were therefore considered the most loyal to the authorities.

 The Tatar-Mongol invasion separated Iran and the Caucasus from the Belarusian lands for a long time.
 But Iranian merchants and goods arrived at our fairs, and the Persian belts became the model for the famous Slutsk belts.
 Then the borders of the Russian Empire moved close to Iran.
 In addition to active trade with Persia, there were also wars.

-In the Russo-Persian War of 1826-1828, the tsar's army was commanded by Ivan Paskevich, the owner of the Gomel estate.
+During the Russo-Persian War of 1826-1828, the tsar's army was commanded by Ivan Paskevich, the owner of the Gomel estate.
 After that, Paskevich's palace in Gomel was decorated with many valuable things brought from Persia.
-And once, already in our time, an Iranian delegation was expected at the Gomel Regional Museum of Local History.
+An Iranian delegation was expected at the Gomel Regional Museum of Local History.